ElesionWoW/BigWigs/README.md

 * Added alerts for Portal Opening and Enrage (always on).
 * Added timer bar for add phase (default: on).
 * Phase Shifted alerts now only trigger below 80% boss HP.
+* Added Curse cooldown (default: off) and Rift Feedback cooldown (default: off) bars (largely by [DCV-2142](https://github.com/DCV-2142/BigWigs)).
+* Added warning to the last Curse before a Rift Feedback (default: on).
 ### Rupturan
 * Added personal warning to move out of Ignite Rock flamestrike area (default: on).
 * Added Reform timers when Fragments are defeated (default: on).
 * Added alternate triggers to no longer depend on SuperWoW cast events.
+* Added Throw Boulder mechanic - warn about the current target (default: off), mark the current target with Moon (default: on), announce incoming Boulder and Boulder miss to /say if you are the target (default: on)
+* Added Window of Opportunity handling below 15% HP boss HP in phase 1 by keeping track of Living Stone spawns to avoid Explode (default: on).
+* Added alert for high Felheart mana (default: on).
+* Added Felheart mana bar (default: on for priests, warlocks, hunters).
+* Added Ignite Earth timers (P1 flamestrike; default: off) (idea by [DCV-2142](https://github.com/DCV-2142/BigWigs)).
 ### Mephistroth
 * Added duration bar for Doom (default: on for druid/mage, off for everyone else), which is clickable to decurse the current Doom victim.
 * Added purge alert for Vampiric Aura (default: on for shaman/priest, off for everyone else).